-From scratch animation to installation film, documentary and narrative film, Kasimir's inquisitive nature has led him to explore many forms of filmmaking, in particular filmmaking that mines the territory between art, music and film.
+From scratch animation to installation film, documentary and narrative film, Kasimir has explored many forms of filmmaking, in particular filmmaking that mines the territory between art, music and film.
 He has collaborated with painters, sculptors, philosophers and writers.
-His collaboration with musicians including The Black Chords, Missy Higgins and San Cisco, has led to dynamic music video’s that have received awards in Australia and the US.
+His collaboration with musicians including The Black Chords and Missy Higgins, have led to dynamic music video’s that have received awards in Australia and the US.

-Heightened and at times fantastical, Kasimir’s narrative short films tend to embrace marginalized characters who often discover hope in the darkest of places.
-His films explore universal themes that seem to resonate with people from all cultures and walks of life and have screened in over thirty countries and won twenty-five awards - including the Crystal Bear for best short film at the 2011 Berlin International Film Festival for Lily.
+Kasimir’s short narrative films explore universal themes that seem to resonate with people from many cultures and have screened in over thirty countries at festivals including Locarno, Stockholm and Melbourne Int’l.
+His films have won twenty-five awards.
 In 2005 a jury made up of Lou Reed, Dame Judy Dench and Anton Corbijn awarded Booth Story the Film of The Festival at Raindance Film Festival (UK).
 In 2008 George Lucas awarded Directions Best Short at the Tiburon Int’l Film Festival (US).
-In 2009 the Sapporo Film Festival, (Japan’s leading short film festival), held a retrospective of Kasimirs’ films, an indicator as to his reach and dedication to the form.
-His latest film, a dark comedy short featuring Geoffrey Rush and Alan Brough, premiered at the 2012 Melbourne Int’l Film Festival before being invited to screen at the 37th Hong Kong Int'l Film Fest.
+In 2011 Kasimir won the crystal bear for best short film at the 2011 Berlin International Film Festival for Lily.